-The Family Pet Feline Vaccine Protocols for Healthy Pets
+The Family Pet Feline Vaccine Protocols for Healthy Cats

 Prior to vaccinations, cats must be scheduled for an appointment with the doctor to determine when/if vaccines are due.
 Appointments will then be scheduled based on the DVM's recommendations.